nearform/nscale-workshop/direct-digitalocean.md

 Since version 0.9 nscale supports _any cloud provider that give SSH access_, plus bare-metal deployments.

-In this tutorial we will use [Digital Ocean](do-referral).
+In this tutorial we will use [Digital Ocean][doreferral].
 If you do not have an account, signing up through that link gives you 10$ of credit, enough to run through this tutorial.

-In this tutorial we will deploy our beloved [startup death clock](sudc) application on a single machine, plus a nscale deployment machine.
+In this tutorial we will deploy our beloved [startup death clock][sudc] application on a single machine, plus a nscale deployment machine.

 <a name="nscale-machine"></a>